Syria 'failure' looms, mediator seeks US, Russian help

 "As far as the United Nations is concerned we will certainly not leave one stone unturned if there is a possibility to move forward.
 If there isn't, we will say so."

-A new standoff between Russia and the West in the Security Council, over resolutions on aid for Syria, has contributed to the deadlock in Geneva, while continuing fighting has left tens of thousands under siege and hoping for relief from abroad.
+A standoff between Russia and the Western powers over U.N. resolutions on aid for Syria has done nothing to loosen the deadlock in Geneva, while continuing fighting has left tens of thousands under siege and hoping for relief from abroad.

-In Geneva, where the second round of peace talks has made little progress since Monday, Western diplomats and the Syrian opposition delegates have complained that President Bashar al-Assad's government was refusing to discuss proposals for a transition of power and hoped Russia would press it to do so.
+In Geneva, where a second round of peace talks has made little progress since Monday, Western diplomats and the Syrian opposition delegates complained that President Bashar al-Assad's government was refusing to discuss proposals for a transition of power and hoped Russia would press it to do so.

 "What we have seen so far is that the regime is not serious," opposition delegate Anas al-Abdah said.
 "The sooner the Russians can put enough pressure on the Syrian regime side, the better.
 And they are positioned to do that."

 Western diplomats also said they hoped Moscow could apply pressure on the Damascus government to do more to compromise.
-If not, some feared a third round of talks might not follow for at least some time after this week's discussions wind up.
+If not, some feared a third round of talks might not follow any time soon after this week's discussions are completed.

-Brahimi will meet the two Syrian delegations separately for a further round of talks on Friday morning, the United Nations said.

 Opposition activists say the rate of killing has increased in the three weeks since talks began - averaging a record of more than 230 a day - as both sides have sought to shore up their bargaining positions by gaining territory.